 You also should consider your family and medical history before having this surgery.
 For example, if you have a history of cancer in your background or family history, you may want to think about whether this is a good option.

-Cancer is a rare complication from breast augmentation surgery, but you should consider the benefits and risks of this surgery before going ahead.
+Cancer is a rare complication from a breast enhancement surgery, but you should consider the benefits and risks of this surgery before going ahead.

 Risks vs. Benefits

-Consider if your desire to have an improved appearance outweighs the potential risks of breast augmentation.
-It’s understandable if you want breast augmentation as part of Houston breast reconstruction.
+Consider if your desire to have an improved appearance outweighs the potential risks of augmentation.
+It’s understandable if you want breast implant surgery as part of Houston breast reconstruction.

 But breast augmentation is optional, and you should only proceed if you are aware of all the risks compared to the benefits.